Ansubha2004/county-info-site/README.md

 # COUNTRY INFO SITE

-The contact form page is desktop and mobile responsive.
+The country info page is desktop and mobile responsive.
 <br><br>
 Developed by Ansubha Dhar
 <br>